Surya-Ray1/Credit-Card-Fraud-Analysis/README.md

 3. Gain hands-on experience with modern data engineering solutions like Databricks and dbt to expand my skillset as an aspiring data engineer.

 🏢 Scenario:
-In financial institutions and service providers, effective data monetization is crucial for driving organizational direction and goals through data-driven solutions.
+In financial institutions and service providers, effective data democratization is crucial for driving organizational direction and goals through data-driven solutions.
 This requires a well-designed system that caters to stakeholder needs.
 Ideally, every department should be able to integrate and customize the data solution (in this case, the data warehouse) by creating specific departmental data marts.

 OLAP is particularly suited for this scenario as it prioritizes fast querying and analytical use cases.
 Implementing a star schema model further specializes the data warehouse to answer business questions through tailored fact models and related descriptive data in dimension models.